2023

 - the online publication outlining the names of all employers who have received the covid-19 wage subsidy package.

-ISSUE 3.
+CARE White Paper ISSUE 3.
 (APRIL 2020)

-globally.
+A wide range of models have been proposed as frameworks for responding to Covid-19.
+These models highlight the significance of health communication in preventing the spread of COVID19 as well as in effectively responding to it.
+The positioning of specific models as solutions to COVID-19 is tied to the creation of actual strategies of response globally.
 One such model that has been rapidly disseminated in policy discourse and circulated in articulations of COVID response is the “Singapore Model.”
 Drawing on the key tenets of the CCA, this paper will examine the premise of the “Singapore Model” as a framework for global health.

-ISSUE 2.
+CARE White Paper ISSUE 2.
 (MARCH 2020)

 A culture-centered approach to pandemic response: Voice, Universal Infrastructure, and Equality

-ISSUE 1.
+CARE White Paper ISSUE 1.
 (FEBRUARY 2020)

-Exploring challenges: A Culture-Centred Approach (CCA) project in Glen Innes
+A culture-centred approach project in Glen Innes

 This study explores the challenges experienced by residents in Glen Innes, Auckland.
 The findings have assisted in the identification of local problems and corresponding solutions, including the ‘Poverty is Not Our Future’ campaign, which has served as anchor for residents to challenge dominant structures and, at the same time, communicate their everyday realities of poverty.
 While this study is focused on Glen Innes, material hardship continues to be a significant issue in Aotearoa New Zealand, with research determining that 13 percent of children lived in households that experienced material hardship in the 2017/18 financial year (Statistics New Zealand, 2019) and that children born into disadvantage in Aotearoa New Zealand have a significant likelihood of remaining disadvantaged (New Zealand Treasury, 2016a, 2016b; Templeton, 2016).

-ISSUE 5.
-(AUGUST 2019)
+CARE White papers ISSUE 5.
+(AUGUST 2019

-In this white paper, we depict
+In thiswhite paper, we depict

 solidarity as the organizing concept